frasertheking/umap/README.md

 We also provide an interactive Google Colab environment to experiment with (and for reproducing our results), with a subsample of our full dataset.
 To view the notebook please click the following button:

 [![Open In Colab](https://colab.research.google.com/assets/colab-badge.svg)](https://colab.research.google.com/drive/1bESVTHSmwZEdv5MyZQIRvarMJIhmWOMF?usp=share_link)

-You'll need to download an example subset of data [here](https://www.frasertheking.com/downloads/pip_snow_obs_10_sites_500_subsample.csv) in csv format, or provide your own.

 ## Contributing